capsuleismail/Udacity-Data-Scientist/Project1# stock exchange data/README.md

 -Through an OHLC, see the differences, if any.  <br />
 -Which indices has the most high value in return investment.  <br />

+I'm a recent graduate in BSc and I been always interested in Stock Exchange.
 I had the opportunity to analyze this dataset and to share my analysis via Medium where the reader can find the process that lead me to the conclusions.

 ## File Descriptions
 There is one notebook available and a folder with all graphs created for the analysis and there are also markdown cells that been used to explain the processes.